Skip to main content

 Scott Walker: The Koch Brothers' Favorite Extremist

 As the GOP embraces the reactionary politics and anti-government zealotry of the Tea Party, it is steadily purging “moderates” and empowering extremists.
 Nothing shows this trend more clearly than the lineup of potential Republican presidential candidates.
-In this new series, we’ll be looking at the records and promises of the Republican Party’s leading presidential prospects.
+In this new series(link is external), we’ll be looking at the records and promises of the Republican Party’s leading presidential prospects.
 Next up is Scott Walker:

 Wisconsin Gov. Scott Walker became a right-wing hero in 2011 when he pushed a package of union-busting labor reform laws through the state legislature as protesters occupied capitol building, and then survived a subsequent recall election.